-The corollary of this is that all human sons (and daughters) are made in the IMAGE of the Son of God who is Jesus Christ.
+The result of this is that all human sons (and daughters) are made in the IMAGE of the Son of God, who is Jesus Christ.
 Why can we include daughters?
 Because male and FEMALE created He them.
-Daughters, and all women are daughters, are in the IMAGE of the Word, Jesus Christ.
+Daughters and all women are daughters, are in the IMAGE of the Word, Jesus Christ.
 Sons and daughters are ALL equal before God.

-I need you to please understand a point here.
-This is not Sam Kneller interpreting anything here.
-God’s Word clearly states God is plural and humans, males and females are created in His image after His likeness.
-This includes the relationship the Divine Son has with the Divine Father as the model for the human father-son/daughter relationship.
+I need you to understand a point, please; this is not Sam Kneller interpreting anything here.
+God’s Word clearly states God is plural and humans; males and females are created in His image after His likeness.
+This creation includes the relationship the Divine Father has with the Divine Son as the model for the human father-son/daughter relationship.
 This is The Explanation WITH Sam Kneller.
 This is the Bible Explanation.
 All I’m doing is pointing you in the right direction.

-I must add another point here.
-This is true theology.
-Looking at it from God’s viewpoint.
+I must add another point here; this is true theology.
+We are looking at it from God’s viewpoint.
 Surmising that John is using the terms Father and Son to refer to God so we can better understand God because we live a father-son relationship in real life is putting the cart before the horse.
-This latter point of view is humanistic theology which is tantamount to interpreting the Bible.
+This latter point of view is humanistic theology, which is equivalent to interpreting the Bible.
 Humans, including their relationships, are made in the IMAGE of God.

-In Genesis 2-3 Yahweh Elohim has a very personal relationship with Adam and Eve.
+In Genesis 2-3, Yahweh Elohim has a very personal relationship with Adam and Eve.
 He is the Word who became Jesus Christ the Son.
 He is one of the members of the Godhead, the other being the Father.
-I want to remain concentrated on this relationship but this means that the Son is the Executor.
-ALL things were made Him (John 1.3).
-The Father loves the Son, and has given ALL things into his hand (John 3.35).
-It is the Son who states and implements ‘Let us make man in our image.’
-He is acting in and on behalf of the unified twosome Godhead.
-This is the intimate relationship between the Father and the Son.
+I want to remain concentrated on this relationship, but this means that the Son is the Executor.
+ALL things were made by Him (John 1:3).
+The Father loves the Son, and has given ALL things into his hand (John 3:35).
+It is the Son who states and implements, “Let us make man in our image.”
+He is acting in and on behalf of the unified twosome Godhead; this is the intimate relationship between the Father and the Son.

 The plural term Elohim represents the Father and Son in a family relationship.
 Yahweh Elohim is the Eternal Son with His Father in this plural God relationship.
 The divine family is a tightly knit unit that acts as One Family, hence the singular verb.